 Autumn Term 1 Autumn Term 2 Spring Term 1 Spring Term 2 Summer Term 1 Summer Term 2 Skills and knowledge Describing your home, what your town is like and what there is to see/do.
 Use of conditional tense to talk about ideal town.
 Talking about holiday preferences, about visiting different places in France.
 Using all three time-frames.
 Discussing environmental problems and their solutions.
 Exploring environmental initiatives in France.
 Use of infinitive structures.
 Using a wide range of tenses to discuss the environment.
 Consider actions we take and will take to protect the environment.
 Comparing old and new healthy and unhealthy habits.
 Use of imperfect tense.
 Recognising patterns in French.
 Describing health resolutions.
 Using negatives and 'If' phrases to add complexity.
-Key Assessments Writing Translation Listening & Reading Writing Translation Listening & Reading Speaking:Roleplay Writing Translation Listening & Reading Speaking:Roleplay Writing Translation Listening & Reading Speaking:Roleplay End of year exams as per School Assessment Calendar, across all 4 skills Monitor and assess preparation of AQA GCSE General Conversation Questions, Theme 2 Important literacy and numeracy developed this year glossaries and bilingual diction: opics.
-Developing ideas in orde Wider skills and enrichment Cultural Capital - Exploring a range of holiday destinations in French speaking countries - use of virtual tours.
+Key Assessments Writing Translation Listening & Reading Writing Translation Listening & Reading Speaking:Roleplay Writing Translation Listening & Reading Speaking:Roleplay Writing Translation Listening & Reading Speaking:Roleplay End of year exams as per School Assessment Calendar, across all 4 skills Monitor and assess preparation of AQA GCSE General Conversation Questions, Theme 2 Important literacy and numeracy developed this year ary to adapt ideas for persona er to improve narration and to Wider skills and enrichment Cultural Capital - Exploring a range of holiday destinations in French speaking countries - use of virtual tours.
 Onatti Theatre Visit.
 Skills for Success - becoming more effective communicators, writing about issues that affect young people.
 How you can help your child at home introduced in Year 7.
-Regula r Quizlet study sets will be pro vided by the French Departme at you and your child can refe ent in line with the scheme of w d.com All students need a po vork via Classcharts.
-GCSEpod
+Regula Quizlet study sets will be pro vided by the French Departme r to for support.
+We continue work via Classcharts.
+GCSEpodocket size bilingual dictionary.